solana-labs/solana/docs/src/apps/backwards-compatibility.md

 The release process is as follows:

-1. New runtime feature is added to a new release but deactivated by default
+1. New runtime feature is included in a new release, deactivated by default
-2. Sufficient staked validators upgrade to the new release
+2. Once sufficient staked validators upgrade to the new release, the runtime feature switch is activated manually with an instruction
-3. Runtime feature switch is activated manually with an instruction and take effect in the next epoch
+3. The feature takes effect at the beginning of the next epoch

 ### Infrastructure Changes